 How a Dentist Can Treat Tongue Bites

-Our dentists at Azarko Dental Clinics can visually assess the injured area to determine the right treatment.
+Our dentists at Azarko Dental Group can visually assess the injured area to determine the right treatment.
 They'll first attempt to stop any bleeding.
 Depending on the severity of your injury, this may be a dental emergency.
 Your dentist may:

 - Use dissolvable stitches or sutures to close a deep or side cut